 Chance Leandro ‘25 explained “We have the power to protect democracy worldwide, and we’re definitely a huge country.
 That being said, it does seem a little crazy that … we do spend more than the next 25 countries combined.
 I would take more of a middle ground stance in the sense that I think having a strong military is important.”

-However, polls showed that most of Foothill Tech’s AP Gov students thought that military spending was too high, with many wanting to see increased funding in areas such as education or infrastructure.
+However, polls showed that most of Foothill Tech’s AP Gov students thought military spending was too high, with many wanting to see increased funding in areas such as education or infrastructure.

 Brandon Wofford ‘25 stated, “Defense is important, but education is a constant and expensive task that needs proper funding which will ultimately improve the lives of teachers and students.”